-Sometimes the screening report will have a fraud indicator(s) listed.
-These indicators are alerts meant to be used along with other information provided by the user to help you decide if you'd like to move forward with their interest in your rental.
-The indicators do not necessarily mean the user was involved in dishonest activity but are meant to alert you to information related to your prospective tenant to possibly look into further.
+Sometimes the screening report will have fraud indicators listed.
+These indicators are alerts meant to be used, along with other information provided by the user, to help you decide if you'd like to move forward with their interest in your rental.
+The indicators do not necessarily mean the user was involved in dishonest activity, but are meant to alert you to information related to your prospective tenant to possibly look into further.

 Below is a list of common fraud indicators seen on screening reports:

 - "Current address mismatch - input does not match file."

 The address on the screening report may be associated with the user but does not match what the credit bureau currently has on file.
 If the user has moved recently, this address might not update until they apply for credit.

 - "Applicant's prior address has been associated with fraudulent activity."

 This address is associated with a person who, at some point, had their bank account and/or credit card lost, stolen, or compromised.
 This does not mean the prospective tenant was necessarily the person impacted by the fraudulent activity.

 - "Input/file address, SSN, or telephone number has been reported more than once."